TrevorGachengo/Signal-Processing-ToolKit/README.md

 Function to read the string and map values to a dictionary std::map<float, float> signal_samples;

-Fourier transform to convert input samples into sinusodial signal.
+Fourier transform to convert input samples into sum of sinusodial signals.